thieleke/dayclock/README.md

 * /json - this is the same data as XML, provided in JSON format.
 This is also used by the default handler to automatically update the page.

+OTA Updates:
+* /update allows over the air updates of the firmware